-According to research senior managers are happier and more satisfied with their compensation than other people in the organisation.
+According to research senior managers are happier and more satisfied with their compensation than other people in the organization.
 They find themselves more productive and well-compensated.
-They often feel that their organisation's culture promotes and nurtures employee motivation.
+They often feel that their organization’s culture promotes and nurtures employee motivation.

 Lower level managers feel their department is well managed, teamwork and cooperation is rewarded and different ideas are valued.

 Yet, people in non-management positions don’t share these opinions.